na-na-hi/renget/archive/tmd2character_Angus.md

 Equipped Item: Stun Seed | Causes *Petrified* on consumption.
 1. 2 Oran Leaves | Heals the user for 3HP.
 Can stack to 3.
 2. Tiny Reviver Seed | Revives fainted Pokémon to half HP.
-3. Eᴍᴘᴛʏ | Vacant inventory slot.
+3. Sitrus Leaf | Heals the user for 5HP.
+Can stack to 3.
 4. Eᴍᴘᴛʏ | Vacant inventory slot.

 **STORAGE (2 slots)**